aamnah/notes/hugo/20240608134317-hugo-assets-directory.md

 ---

 - If you want any file to be processed by [Hugo Pipes](https://gohugo.io/hugo-pipes/introduction/), for example compiling Sass stylesheets or converting TypeScript files to JavaScript, it needs to be in the _assets_ directory, which by default is `assets/`, but can be configured in `config.toml`
+- Only the files in assetDir **that are processed** will be included in the final build
 - Unlike `staticDir` which can take an array of values for multiple static directories, there can only be one `assetDir`

 ```toml